hanishkvc/prgs-health-covid19-analtoolkit/README.md

 Author: HanishKVC
 Version: v20200521IST1528

-## Basic working version of generic logic; Branch:master WIP
+## Covid19 Analtoolkit, Branch:master WIP

 ### Overview

 This contains a set of simple python scripts to process and plot covid19 data about India and World.
+This is the version built on top of generic helper modules.

-NOTE: It also contains two useful python modules, which can be used by other programs they are datasrc.py and analplot.py
+NOTE: It contains two useful python modules, which can be used by other programs they are datasrc.py and analplot.py

 Option1: Fetch and AnalPlot EUWorld and Cov19In based datasets